raushanraja/notes/cd7dc553aaee4a198e9fd8965dbdb67d.md

 ## Nom
 - Used to build parsers and helps combine them using combinators.
-- The nor parser takean and input and returns a result.
+- The nom parser takes an input and returns a result.
-    - In result, it result
+    - In result, it returns
-        - `Ok` indicating gthe parser succssfully found what it was looking for.
+        - `Ok` indicating the parser succssfully found what it was looking for.
         - `Err` indicating it could not found what it was looking for.
-- When it's okay `Ok`, it restuls a tuple.
+- When it's okay `Ok`, it resutls in a tuple.
     - First field: Contains everything that parser did not processed.
     - Second field everything parser processed.
 - When it fails `Err`, it resutls multiple errors (More on this lated)